 Geological Significance

-Ancient Formation: The cave floor dates between 400,000 and 500,000 years old.
-Despite forming at sea level, it now sits 6 feet above the high tide mark—evidence that Barbados is slowly rising at approximately 1 inch per millennium.
+Ancient Formation: The Animal Flower Cave floor dates between 400,000 and 500,000 years old.
+Despite forming at sea level, it now sits 6 feet above the high tide mark—evidence that Barbados is slowly rising at approximately 1 foot (30 cm) per millennium.

 Whale Watching: The clifftop restaurant above the cave provides winter viewing opportunities (February to April) for Humpback whales in the deep Atlantic waters.